-Everything we have learned about memory, memory treatments and memory disorders is known because somebody volunteered for a research study.
-Thanks to study participants, researchers are making great strides in the early diagnosis of memory problems and in identifying potential new interventions to help treat, delay the onset and possibly prevent Alzheimer’s disease.
-Scientists are also learning more about how to identify the disease and the variety of different lifestyle, environmental and genetic factors that contribute to disease risk and resilience.
+Everything we have learned about memory, memory treatments and memory disorders is known because someone volunteered for a research study.
+Thanks to study participants, researchers are making great strides in the early diagnosis of memory disorders and identifying potential new interventions to help treat, delay the onset and possibly prevent Alzheimer’s disease.

 The Wisconsin Alzheimer's Disease Research Center is actively recruiting study participants from all walks of life.